meyer-lab-cshl/meyer-lab-cshl.github.io/_pages/join.md

     </div>
     <div class="col-lg-8">
         <p>
-        The Meyer lab has immediate openings for postdoctoral fellows (<a href="https://cshl.peopleadmin.com/postings/19234">Genetics of T cell
-        development</a>), international graduate students, and visiting scientists.
+        The Meyer lab has openings for postdoctoral fellows international graduate students, and visiting scientists.
         We are looking for lab members with backgrounds in immunology, computational biology, mathematics and computer science (or equivalent).
         We seek individuals that exhibit resourcefulness and independence, are willing to take the lead and actively drive their own research.
         </p>
         <p>
         Interested candidates should send their CV and a cover letter of past research accomplishments and future research interests to Hannah Meyer (hmeyer@cshl.edu).
         </p>
     </div>
 </div>